Useful Resources (for HTML & CSS)

 Sounds a bit absurd, but your browser is the most important tool for previewing how your HTML page may look once rendered on the world-wide-web (even though on a local instance).

-You can pick any browser of your choice, both mobile and desktop, even though i can suggest even ones like Privacy Browser (Android) and gecko-based browsers (Firefox and it's forks, Desktop) for a more safer browsing experience (this implies profile hardening aswell).
+You can pick any browser of your choice, both mobile and desktop, even though i can suggest ones like Privacy Browser (for Android) or/and gecko-based browsers (like Firefox and it's own forks- even though i suggest more on the latter).

 If you can't allow yourself to self-host your own website, or can't afford any of the costs that entail anything that has to do with websites (buying domains, hosting, etc.):